kaso-gg/KasoGG/index.md

 ![Doggo](/images/dogs/chalkboardDog1.png){:height="150px"}
 # Doggo is cALcuLaTINg...
 Results from [PRIOR SESSIONS](#past-events) are linked at the bottom of the page.
 The most recent scoring results will be on this page during the event.
-Updates happen usually within ~5 minutes after the end of match.

 ### ACTIVE POINTS ALGORITHM FOR TODAY'S EVENT:
-- Placement: 1st = 5 pts down to 10th = 0.5 pt
-- Elims: 1 pt per elim
-- Elim Siphon: 0.5 pt for each of your victim's kill count
-- Survival: 0.15 pt per minute (about 3pts to end game)
-- Bus: 1 pt for thanking bus driver
-- PENALTY: -10 pts anon mode
+Scoring is based on Chapter 3 Season 3 Arena points system for Division 7.

 ## Session Overview and Top Results
 **Click here for [FULL TABLE](https://www.kaso.gg/fullresults) and full [KILL FEED](https://www.kaso.gg/killfeed)**<br>